 With an estimated cost of \$150,000,000, the project is anticipated to be completed by 2030.
+This project may be partially funded by 91 Express Lanes surplus toll revenues.

 The 91 Eastbound Corridor Operations Project is included in the SR-91 CIP environmental document that was completed in 2012.
 An alternatives analysis to evaluate potential improvement options in the eastbound direction was initiated in 2020 and completed in 2022.
-Efforts to determine final scope and prepare an environmental revalidation began in 2023.
+Efforts to determine final scope and prepare an environmental revalidation began in 2023 and is expected to be completed in 2025 followed by initiation of the Final Design phase.

-SR-91 Westbound Improvements (SR-241 to SR-71)
+91 Westbound Improvements (SR-241 to SR-71)

-The Project Approval and Environmental Document (PA/ED) for the SR-91 Corridor Improvement Project (CIP), from SR-241 to Pierce Street, included the addition of a 5th lane in each direction, the addition of auxiliary lanes at various locations, the addition of collector-distributor lanes at the I-15/SR-91 interchange, the extension of the 91 Express Lanes from the Orange County line to I-15, the construction of a SR-91 Express Lanes median direct connector to and from I-15 South, a SR-91 Express Lanes median direct connector to and from I-15 North, and the construction of one Express Lane in each direction from the I-15/SR-91 interchange southerly to I-15/Cajalco Road (completed as part of RCTC I-15 Express Lanes Project), and- improvements east of I-15.
-Due to funding constraints, a Project Phasing Plan was developed to allow an Initial Phase, with reduced improvements, to move forward as scheduled, with the remaining ultimate improvements to be completed later.
-The 91 Westbound Improvements between SR-241 and SR-71 (the subject project) are a component of the SR-91 CIP that was not constructed with the Initial Phase.
+The Project Approval and Environmental Document (PA/ED) for SR-91 Corridor Improvement Project (CIP), from SR-241 to Pierce Street, included the addition of a 5th lane in each direction, the addition of auxiliary lanes at various locations, the addition of collector-distributor lanes at the I-15/SR-91 interchange, the extension of the 91 Express Lanes from the Orange County line to I-15, the construction of a SR-91 Express Lanes median direct connector to and from I-15 South, a SR-91 Express Lanes median direct connector to and from I-15 North, and the construction of one Express Lane in each direction from the I-15/SR-91 interchange to I-15/Cajalco southerly Road (completed as part of RCTC I-15 Express Lanes Project), and improvements east of I-15.
+Due to funding constraints, a Project Phasing Plan was developed to allow an Initial Phase, with reduced improvements, to move forward as scheduled, with the remaining ultimate improvements to completed later.
+The Westbound Improvements between SR-241 SR-71 and (the subject project) are a component of the SR-91 CIP that was not constructed with the Initial Phase.